How Much Money Real Estate Agents Really Earn

 Estimated reading time: 5 minutes

 Note: The subject of how some agents get paid, specifically those who bring to, or represent the buyer in, a real estate transaction has been an area of debate and litigation.
 You can read about the judicial ruling here.
-As a result, the method by which a buyer agent is compensated may change in your area.
+As a result, the method by which a buyer agent is compensated has most likely changed in your area, especially if you are purchasing a property.
 If you are considering a purchase, please consult with your agent about his/her commission requirements and who will be responsible for the payment.
 While the percentages and whether or not a buyer agent is paid from the seller may change from what is stated in this article, it is intended to describe how the final commission to an agent is not the total amount they will receive.

-While some people may think that real estate agents make excessive amounts of money and are well-to-do, both of these situations are exceptions rather than the norm.
-The average brokerage commission for selling a modest $300,000 home is around $18,000, so why does it cost so much to sell a home, and who gets what part of this commission?
+While some people may think that real estate agents make lots of money and are well-to-do, both of these situations are exceptions rather than the norm.
+The average brokerage commission for an agent selling a home is around 3%, but not all of that goes to the agent.
 Once you understand how commissions are divvied up, what expenses are paid by both broker and agent, and how much agents actually receive, you may be surprised at how little an agent really earns on the average sale.

 The first thing to know is that real estate agents are not paid a salary.
-As independent sales contractors, agents only receive a commission and only when a property closes, so there are no guarantees of getting paid on a regular basis.
-Agents pay almost all of their own business expenses, including the expenses associated with marketing a listed property, including:
+As independent sales contractors, agents receive only commissions and only when a property closes, so there are no guarantees of getting paid on a regular basis.
+Except in rare situations, individual agents pay almost all of their own expenses associated with marketing a listed property including:

 - Online advertising